 Identifying and Understanding Your Firms’ Compensation Schedule

-Recognition and competitive compensation are two key factors that impact recruiting and retention.
+Recognition and competitive compensations are two key factors that impact recruiting and retention.
 Employers show appreciation for the work performed by implementing recognition programs that heavily contribute to employee satisfaction.
-Maintaining competitive compensation systems and schedules are equally as important.
+Maintaining competitive compensation systems and schedules is equally as important.
 Employers who review and update salary structures experience lower turnover, increase morale, and maintain in-house talent.
 This is accomplished by a company's understanding of current compensation systems.
 Generally, a company should strive to survey salary data and then make the necessary salary adjustments, unique to each employee, in order to remain competitive.

 When understanding and implementing a compensation schedule, four criteria should be analyzed.
 These criteria include talent recruitment, motivation, internal equity, and annual compensation reviews.
 This blog post will break down each subject and hopefully help you and your company when taking a closer look at your company’s compensation model.